“How we spend our days is, of course, how we spend our lives.”

 And isn’t it funny how day by day nothing changes, but when you look back everything is different?
-That’s the power of daily rituals.
+That’s the power of daily habits.

-Now it’s time think about your rituals — the little things you do every day.
+Now it’s time think about your habits — the little things you do every day.

 Because these little things define you.

 All the results in your life come from these little things.